romanenko/covid19-safety-information/docs/docs/introduction.md

 [Watch the short video about it](https://www.youtube.com/watch?v=FrucqUNOy9A)

-After this tutorial, you and your students will know
+After going through this tutorial, you and your students will know

 - How to create a Facebook App
 - How to create a [Wit.ai](http://wit.ai) App